RIOT-OS/RIOT/examples/lorawan/README.md

 This application shows a simple use case of LoRaWAN with RIOT.

-By using the real time clock and low-power capabilities of a board, this application shows how to program a LoRaWAN Class A devices using RIOT.
+By using the real time clock and low-power capabilities of a board, this application shows how to program a LoRaWAN Class A device using RIOT.

 This application is using the Over-The-Air Activation procedure.